maxence-charriere/go-app/README.md

 struct name: ```/Hello```.
 It will load the ```Hello``` component when the window is displayed.

-Compos are structs that implement the [app.Compo](https://godoc.org/github.com/murlokswarm/app#Compo) interface.
+Components are structs that implement the [app.Compo](https://godoc.org/github.com/murlokswarm/app#Compo) interface.